dxw/playbook/playbook.md

 #### Meeting length

 An hour or so, at least once every two weeks, is a good standard to aim for.
+If you meet weekly, a little shorter is fine.

 #### Additional resources